temporenc/temporenc/README.rst

   values (date with time), the 38 bits required for representing the actual date and time fit exactly into 5 bytes.

+* How does *temporenc* relate to other serialization formats like *MessagePack*, *Thrift*, or *Protocol buffers*?

+  *Temporenc* only concerns itself with the encoding of date and time information into byte strings, not with the serialization of nested data structures.
+This means encoded *temporenc* values can simply be used inside larger data structures, which can then be serialized using a generic serialization format like *MessagePack* (which supports raw byte strings).
+  Upon decoding, the raw byte string is made available again, which a *temporenc* decoder can then parse into the original date and time information.

 * Who came up with this format?

   *Temporenc* was devised by `Wouter Bolsterlee